 How to get to Laguna

 From Metro Manila, there are a number of bus companies that have routes to different points in Laguna Province.
-The most common jump-off point to this province is in Alabang in Muntinlupe and Buendia in Makati.
+The most common jump-off point to this province is in Alabang in Muntinlupa and Buendia in Makati.
+Check out our list of 5 Family-Friendly Resorts in Laguna With A Pool.